If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 We use the assessment process to:

-• identify strengths in te tamaiti, their parents and whānau or family and environment
+• identify strengths in te tamaiti or rangatahi, their parents, whānau or family and environment

 • identify needs that aren't being met